epam/edp-install/documentation/kubernetes_install_edp.md

     - perf-operator.perf.luminate.credentialName                        # Name of secret with Luminate credentials;
  ```

-* If the external database is used, set the global.database.host value to the database DNS name accessible from the <edp-project> namespace;
+* If the external database is used, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; namespace;

-* Install EDP in the <edp-project> namespace with the helm command.
+* Install EDP in the &#8249;edp-project&#8250; namespace with the helm command.
 Find the installation command example below:

 ```bash
 helm install epamedp/edp-install --wait --timeout=900s --namespace <edp-project> --set global.edpName=<edp-project> --set global.dnsWildCard=<k8s_cluster_DNS_wilcdard> --set global.platform=kubernetes